bosbase/dart-sdk/doc/CACHE_API.md

 print(entry.source);   // cache | database
 print(entry.expiresAt); // RFC3339 string or null if no TTL

+// Renew an entry's TTL without changing its value.
+// This extends the expiration time by the specified TTL (or uses the cache's default TTL if omitted). final renewed = await pb.caches.renewEntry("ai-session", "dialog:42", ttlSeconds: 120); // extend by 120 seconds print(renewed.expiresAt); // new expiration time

 // Delete the entry when no longer needed. await pb.caches.deleteEntry("ai-session", "dialog:42");
 ```